ChainAgnostic/CAIPs/CAIPs/caip-282.md

 // 4.
 Once the connection is established then the Wallet provider can receive
 // incoming CAIP-27 requests which will be prompted to the user to sign and
-// once signed the response is sent back to the dapp const request = {}
+// once signed the response is sent back to the dapp with the expected result const request = {}
 window.addEventListener("caip282:request:350670db-19fa-4704-a166-e52e178b59d2", (event) => {
   request = event.data